ory/client-php/docs/Api/ProjectApi.md

 ```php
 updateOrganization($projectId, $organizationId, $organizationBody): \Ory\Client\Model\Organization
 ```
+### URI(s):
+- https://api.console.ory.sh The Ory Network control plane API which is used to manage your Ory Network projects and workspaces.

-Update a B2B SSO Organization for a project.
+Update a B2B SSO Organization for a project

 ### Example